AgustinCB/blogposts/conferences/rust_meetup/20190129/script.md

 The space invaders console used an Intel 8080, a 8 bit register, 16 bit address cpu that was the predecesor of the famous Z80.
 To communicate with the rest of the hardware, instead of using memory maping (that is, sharing parts of the ram with specific hardware devices), it used I/O pports.
 Using the instructio `IN [port]` and `OUT [port]` you would read from the a port into the accumulator and write from the accumulator into a port respectively.

 One of the long term objectives that I had was to be able to modify the console.
 That is, to create an emulator for "space invaders like" console, whose specific configuration wouldn't really exist.
 With that in mind, this was my first attempt:

+# Forth slide

+Some of you may already know why this won't work.
+For those who don't: The borrow checker will complain that I am using here a variable whose ownership I gave up here.
+It's fair.
+When I saw this, I noded, I went to The Book and came back with this solution after skiming one chapter.